mohamedgit522/DevOps-Journey/projects/auto_file_organiser/README.md

 # Auto File Organizer

+I often found my Downloads and project folders filled with a mess of mixed file types - images, PDFs, random text files, and old zips all jumbled together.

+Instead of manually cleaning them up each time, I decided to apply my Bash skills to solve this problem and automate the repetitive task.

-A Bash script that organizes files in a specified folder into subfolders based on file type.
-It uses both file extensions and MIME types to determine where a file belongs.
+This script organizes any folder into subfolders based on file type, making it clean and manageable in seconds.

-This was built as a hands-on project while learning Bash and exploring DevOps tools.
-The goal was to create something useful and improve it incrementally.

 ## Features